 David Kimball – Vice President, Mr. Kimball is currently the President of Shelter-Kit in Warner, NH, a designer and producer of homes and other buildings sold throughout the U.S. and Canada.
 He is the Chairman of the G.W.
 Hinckley Foundation, and is an Emeritus Director of the Good Will Home Association.

-Rebecca Milaschewski – Secretary, Mrs. Milaschewski is the Executive Assistant for the Environmental Law Center.
-Raised in New Hampshire, she received a BS in Environmental Science from the University of Vermont in 2012.
-She held an internship with the Intervale Conservation nursery, where she collected and propagated native Vermont plants to serve as riparian buffers for agricultural zones.
-She also worked at Dartmouth Hitchcock with the New England Alliance for Health, where she coordinated risk management and continuing education initiatives for hospitals throughout Vermont and New Hampshire.
+Rebecca Milaschewski – Secretary, Ms. Milaschewski is an administrative professional focused on environmental initiatives.
+She received a BS in Environmental Science from the University of Vermont, where she worked with local groups on conservation and establishing riparian buffers.
+She worked at Dartmouth Hitchcock with the New England Alliance for Health, where she coordinated risk management and continuing education initiatives for hospitals throughout Vermont and New Hampshire.

 Jane Huppee – Treasurer, Ms. Huppee is the Chief Financial Officer for The Aloha Foundation.
 The Foundation operates 5 summer camps and a year round outdoor education center.
 She oversees the Foundation’s accounting and human resources functions.